 Everything oozes quality from the braided fiber cable to the inter-device synchronization.
 We would recommend the compact versions instead of the Full RGB if you are buying this for your kids or purely for gaming purposes.

 Quality wise, we found that the Razer mechanical switches are extremely similar to the Cherry MX switches.
 This is great when you add in the fact that these last much longer than traditional Cherry MX keys.
 Make sure you understand the type of mechanical keys when you choose your version.
+Although I love the Cherry MX switches I have to admit that the Razer keys feel even more durable and just as responsive.

 The Razer Green is comparable to the Cherry MX Blue and the Razer Orange (which is found in the Stealth/ Ultimate version) is the Cherry MX Brown equivalent.